7 things you can’t do with a CRM spreadsheet

-And if you’ve seen SalesTable, our free CRM spreadsheet template, then you know just how useful it can be.
+And if you’ve seen SalesTable, our free CRM spreadsheet template for Google Sheets (or our free Excel CRM template), then you know just how useful it can be.

 This is a great way for new or small companies to start keeping track of their customers and their leads, instead of just piling up business cards and sticky notes.

 That said, CRM spreadsheets are not the end-all of customer relationship management.
 In fact, they have some very serious drawbacks, especially for larger teams or companies looking to scale effectively.

 As you continue to grow, the number of leads and customers you need to keep track of increases.
 If you’re still using a CRM spreadsheet while trying to scale your business, its lack of functionality can actually hold you back from reaching your full potential.